Use Our Services

 Once users indicate comfort in using the hardware and have demonstrated proficient instrument use, each user is given access to the asset for independent use.
 Please note: CEST’s IRMS assets have a greater oversight than other systems in the Center.

 After training is completed, users are given access to each instrument’s Google Calendar and can schedule their own time to use the instruments.
-When scheduling instrument time, users must always select a start and end time for their use.
+When scheduling instrument time, users must always select an estimated start and end time for their use.
 All CEST users on an instrument have access to the calendar.
 Therefore, it's important to only make changes to your own scheduled uses, and not overlap on other reserved times.
 Please ensure that you reserve time on the appropriate instrument calendar.

 Canceling and Adjusting Reservations